causalMedAnalysis/linpath/README.md

 If only one mediator is specified, `linpath` computes the conventional natural direct and indirect effects.

+To format this list properly in Markdown, you can use indentation by adding four spaces before the subpoints `(a)` and `(b)` under step 1.
+Here's how it looks:

 To compute path-specific effects with K causally ordered mediators, `linpath` proceeds as follows:

 1. Fit models for the mediators and outcome.
 For k = 1, 2, . . ., K:

     (a) Fit a linear model for the kth mediator conditional on the exposure and baseline confounders.

     (b) Fit a linear model for the outcome conditional on the exposure, baseline confounders, and all the mediators in Mk={M1,...,Mk}.

 2. Calculate estimates for the path-specific effects using coefficients from the models fit in step 1.